 Despite their wide-spread use, there is no perfect format for a transactional email, likely because of the various applications that the concept can be used for.
 Experiment with sending different kinds of emails to different clients to find out what works the best for you, whether this means repeat business, website traffic, or social media followers.
 By adding transactional emails to your company’s communications repertoire, you will establish yourself as being willing to take an extra step to ensure that your contacts get the best and most convenient experience possible.

 Now, let’s review.

 1. As we discussed, the majority of emails can be broken down into two types – transactional and non-transactional.
 What truly makes up a transactional email is that it is a personalized message sent after an action by a contact is completed.
-This sets transactional emails apart from the non-transactional emails, because as oppose to relying on a ‘spray-and-pray’ method, they are targeted.
+This sets transactional emails apart from the non-transactional emails because as opposed to relying on a ‘spray-and-pray’ method, they are targeted.

 2. After we talked about what transactional emails are, we got into more detail about WHY you should be using them.
 I mean, with an estimated 269 billion emails going out per day globally, it’s hard to argue that for many people, email is their primary communication form.
 Transactional emails speak to those people.

 You can essentially send a personalized to anyone, at any time such as thanking them to sign up for a newsletter or after purchasing your product or service.
 This presents an opportunity for you to build on relationship immediately, whether it is a simple thank you message or engaging them further.
 By extending what could be only a moment or two of conversation, you (and your business) can enhance the development of your consumer relations – building not only the loyalty in the customer base, but the reputation around your brand.